Glycogen in humans: structure, role, localization, and energy yield

 Chemical and molecular structure of glycogen

-Individual glycogen molecule is a branched polymer of D-glucose in the pyranose form, namely, a stiff six-membered heterocyclic ring, five carbons and one oxygen, with chair conformation.
+An individual glycogen molecule is a branched polymer of D-glucose in the pyranose form, that is, a rigid six-membered heterocyclic ring composed of five carbon atoms and one oxygen atom, with a chair conformation.

 The central priming protein glycogenin and phosphate groups are covalently bound to the polysaccharide chain.[1]

-Most of the glucose units are linked by α-1,4 glycosidic bonds, where each unit is linked to the next by a bond between C-1 of one unit and the hydroxyl group on the C-4 of the next unit, with an oxygen atom acting as a bridge between the two carbon atoms.
+Most of the glucose units are linked by α-1,4-glycosidic bonds, where each unit is connected to the next through a bond between the C-1 atom of one unit and the hydroxyl group on the C-4 atom of the next, with an oxygen atom acting as a bridge between the two carbons.

-Note: in disaccharides, oligosaccharides, and polysaccharide the non-reducing end is the end that lacks a free anomeric carbon atom.
+Note: in disaccharides, oligosaccharides, and polysaccharides, the non-reducing end is the end that lacks a free anomeric carbon atom.

-Having the same types of bonds, the primary structure of glycogen resembles that of amylopectin, which, with amylose, is one of the two polymers of D-glucose units composing starch.
-However, compared to amylopectin where branches occur every 25-30 glucose units, glycogen is more branched, and the branches are smaller.
+Having the same types of bonds, the primary structure of glycogen resembles that of amylopectin, which, together with amylose, is one of the two polymers of D-glucose units composing starch.
+However, compared with amylopectin, where branches occur every 25–30 glucose units, glycogen is more highly branched, and the branches are shorter.[14]

-Finally, it should be emphasized that glycogen is not a static entity but constantly vary over the course of its existence.
+Finally, it should be emphasized that glycogen is not a static entity but constantly varies over the course of its existence.[5]

-As glucose has chirality centers, it exists as a pair of enantiomers, indicated according to the Fischer-Rosanoff convention as D-glucose, the most widespread in nature and the monomeric unit of glycogen and starch, and L-glucose.
+As glucose has chiral centers, it exists as a pair of enantiomers, designated according to the Fischer-Rosanoff convention as D-glucose, the most widespread in nature and the monomeric unit of glycogen and starch, and L-glucose.[15]

-The folding into three-dimensional structures of macromolecules such as proteins, nucleic acids and polysaccharides is governed by the same principles: the monomeric units, namely, amino acids, nucleotides, and monosaccharides, with their more-or-less rigid structure, are joined by covalent bonds to form one dimensional polymers that spontaneously fold into three-dimensional structures stabilized by noncovalent interactions such as:
+The folding of macromolecules such as proteins, nucleic acids, and polysaccharides into three-dimensional structures is governed by the same principles.
+The monomeric units, namely amino acids, nucleotides, and monosaccharides, with their more or less rigid structures, are joined by covalent bonds to form one-dimensional polymers that spontaneously fold into three-dimensional conformations stabilized by noncovalent interactions such as:

 • hydrogen bonds;